0x4447/0x4447-cli-node-pretzel/README.md

 # 🥨 Pretzel

-Pretzel is a recursive JSON data validation, created after realizing that there are no npm modules that can recursively validate a JSON object with multiple nested values objects.
+We created our Pretzel recursive JSON data validation after realizing that there were no npm modules that could recursively validate a JSON object with multiple nested values objects.

 We are aware of Validate.js, but as the author explains, the [support for complete object is very basic](https://validatejs.org/#validate-nested).
-We did consider proposing a PR to the project, but the source code turned out to be to hard to rezone about, and thus Pretzel was born.
+We did consider proposing a PR to the project, but the source code turned out to be too hard to rezone about.
+Thus, Pretzel was born.

-The goal of this tools is not only to handle nested JSON files like this:
+The goal of this tool is not just to handle nested JSON files like this...

 ```javascript
 {